Cambria, California

-For statistical purposes, the United States Census Bureau has defined the unincorporated community as a census-designated place (CDP).
-The CDP of Cambria had a population of 5,678 at the 2020 census, down from 6,032 at the 2010 census.
+Cambria is an unincorporated community on the Central Coast of California, in San Luis Obispo County, United States.
+It lies along State Route 1, south of San Simeon.
+For statistical purposes, the United States Census Bureau has defined Cambria as a census-designated place (CDP).
+Its population was 5,678 at the 2020 census, down from 6,032 in 2010.